-San Diego Baby: Highlights from a Student Exchange Stint
+San Diego Baby: 5 Highlights of My Student Exchange Days

-It’s been 5 years since I got my first taste of living abroad – a semester on the West Coast as an exchange student.
+As of 2020, it’s been a decade since I got my first taste of living abroad – a semester on the West Coast as an exchange student.
 I question the relevance of writing a guide this late, so here are the things that stood out during that stint.

 Winters in San Diego may be mild compared to the rest of the States, but 6 degrees centigrade is still too damn low for tropical peoples.
 All the exchange students had to attend orientation at the university and at lunch, those from the tropics huddled in the sunshine to keep warm while the kids from sub-zero Europe remained in the shade.
 It became easier to narrow down where everyone was from that way.